Through My Eyes. Again - Cover

 “Nothing serious, I hope?”

-“No, a mix up in the stock list.”
-She turned to us, keeping her face blank.
-“Come on children.”
+“No, a mix-up in the stock list that took a while to sort out.”
+She turned to Col and me, keeping her face blank.
+“Come on children, we need to let these people have their supper.”

-We bustled from the house and, once we were on the footpath, Col grabbed her mother’s hand.
+We bustled out of the house and once we were a few yards along the road, Col grabbed her mother’s hand.
 “What’s going on, Mutti?”

 Col frowned, but we walked home in silence, my sword of Damocles suspended above us all.